sffjunkie/astral/src/doc/index.rst

 Solar Noon
     The time when the sun is at its highest point.

+Solar Midnight
+    The time when the sun is at its lowest point.

 Sunset
     The time in the evening when the sun is about to disappear below the horizon (asuming a location with no obscuring features.)